smart-on-fhir/cumulus-library/docs/creating-studies.md

 # display value or code system) from another source.
 These tables should go
 # in this section.

-# TODO: Link to API docs when ready

 annotated_count_list = [
     "my_study__count_influenza_test_month_annotated",
 ]